Who's who at Farm Cormwall.

 PA to the Charity Trustees

 Debbie has worked with Farm Cornwall and the Penwith Farming Forum, as the group was originally named, since 2007 providing administrative, accounting and fundraising support.
 She is a member of the Institute of Agricultural Secretaries and works with a number of rural businesses in West Cornwall.
 She has previously managed a care farm for adults with learning disabilities and worked in the tourism sector both in Cornwall and Wiltshire.
-Outside of work her passion is gardening and she is a previous Show Director for the Cornwall Garden Society Spring Flower Show and now helps to stage the annual West Cornwall Flower Show in Marazion.

 Our Partners